In Chapter 21 of Revelation, we hear God speak the words “it is done!”

 But why would Christ would say, “I am . . . of your brethren who have (hold) the testimony of Jesus?”

-The phrase “of your brethren who have the testimony of Jesus” comes from Revelation 12:17, which reads, “and the dragon went off to make war with the rest of her offspring who keep the commandments of God and have (hold) the testimony of Jesus.”
+The phrase “who have the testimony of Jesus” comes from Revelation 12:17, which reads, “and the dragon went off to make war with the rest of her offspring who keep the commandments of God and have (hold) the testimony of Jesus.”

 ἐχόντων τὴν μαρτυρίαν Ἰησοῦ· Revelation 19:10